 |

-claim to the property.
+Joint Tenancy and Tenants In Common Property owned by more than one person must be owned in one of two ways, either as (a) Joint Tenancy or (b) Tenancy in Common.
+In both cases the owners hold an undivided interest in the property.
+In practical terms, the chief distinction between "Joint Tenancy" and "Tenancy in Common" is the right of survivorship.
+Only a joint tenancy relationship enjoys right of survivorship.
+Right of survivorship occurs where only the living survivor(s) continue to have legal claim to the property.
+If property is held as Tenants in Common, the interest in the property becomes owned by the estate of the deceased and is transferred to beneficiaries by the estate.
 Joint Tenancy (a) If you own property with another person as Joint Tenants, then on the death of one joint tenant, his interest in the land passes to the other joint tenants by the right of survivorship (jus accrescendi), and this process continues until there is but one survivor, who then holds the property as sole owner. (b) Joint Tenancy is a form of ownership whereby each tenant holds a common (or undivided) interest.
 [See below - Tenants in Common also each own an undivided interest in the asset.]
-The right of survivorship exists.
-If one person dies the other joint tenant(s) automatically inherits the property in equal proportions.
-As a result Joint property does not form part of the estate on one’s death. (c) All Joint Tenants always own an identical and equal portion of the property and equal rights to the entire property – if there are two tentants, they each own 50%, if there are four, they each own 25%. (d) “Joint Tenancy” is
+Under Joint Tenancy, the right of survivorship exists such that if one owner dies, the remaining joint tenant(s) automatically inherits the property in equal proportions.
+As a result, Joint property does not form part of the estate on one’s death. (c) All Joint Tenants always own an identical and equal portion of the property and equal rights to the entire property – if there are two tenants, they each own 50%, if there are four, they each own 25%. (d) “Joint Tenancy” is

 the same as “Joint Tenancy with Right of Survivorship”